Alice Ormsby-Gore: Death of her brother

-On 5 November 1974, aged 22, Ormsby-Gore found her elder brother, Julian Ormsby-Gore (33), dead in his apartment from gunshot wounds, an apparent suicide.
+On 5 November 1974, aged 22, Ormsby-Gore found her elder brother, Julian, dead in his apartment from gunshot wounds, an apparent suicide.

-Ormsby-Gore told the coroner at her brothers inquest that "He hadn't been working very much because he was receiving treatment from doctors.
-The last time I heard from him was 10 days before his death when he phoned me at home I suggested he should visit me but he didn't come".
+Ormsby-Gore told the coroner at her brother's inquest that "He hadn't been working very much because he was receiving treatment from doctors.
+The last time I heard from him was 10 days before his death when he phoned me at home; I suggested he should visit me but he didn't come".

 Wales and Paris

 Ormsby-Gore's life showed none of the usual traits of the 'socialite'.
 She most likely shared the outlook of her sister Victoria in this regard: "I despise The Social Life because it degrades the spirit.
-It is belittling to drag yourself to parties with utterly pointless people whose main activity is clamouring for glamorous recognition.".
+It is belittling to drag yourself to parties with utterly pointless people whose main activity is clamouring for glamorous recognition."
 After living near her ancestral home in the late 1970s, Ormsby-Gore moved to Paris, France in 1982 where she lived a private and Bohemian life, including on a houseboat near the Sixth Arrondissement.
 She also travelled to Istanbul.
 In 1984 Ray Coleman interviewed her extensively in Paris for the first full-length biography of Eric Clapton.
 Coleman found her a willing and lucid interviewee; she had an 'exceptional memory for detail' and gave 'hours of heartfelt (...) crucially important recollections of the five years in which she and Eric lived together.'.
 Giving this interview may have led to the call she made to Clapton in December 1984, extending an invitation to Paris, which, despite the imminent break-up of his marriage to Pattie, he declined.

 On 25 January 1985, her father Lord Harlech was killed in a car accident.
-Ormsby-Gore and her three surviving siblings (including her younger brother Francis Ormsby-Gore who succeed their father in the title of Lord Harlech) and her half-sister, Pandora Colin attended the funeral, along with Jacqueline Kennedy Onassis, who David Ormsby-Gore was romantically linked to in the late 60s.
+Ormsby-Gore and her three surviving siblings (including her younger brother Francis Ormsby-Gore who succeeded their father in the title of Lord Harlech) and her half-sister, Pandora Colin attended the funeral, along with Jacqueline Kennedy Onassis, whom David Ormsby-Gore was romantically linked to in the late 1960s.